 Only married people can get divorced under the law.
 Common law couples who separate do not require a court order to signify that the parties are separated.
 Common law couples may still require a court order or separation agreement to resolve issues of parenting time, division of assets and support.
-Married couples may also negotiate a separation agreement, since they must live separate and apart for at least one year before filing for divorce.
+Married couples may also negotiate a separation agreement prior to obtaining a divorce.

 Creating An Agreement That Works For You

-Details are critically important when it comes to making a separation agreement.
-Most successful plans include input from both parties, which is why processes like mediation and collaborative law often work well for custody matters.
-As long as both parties remain flexible, even those involved in difficult breakups can create solid agreements going forward.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Details in a separation agreement are critically important.
+Most successful separation agreements include input from both parties, which is why processes like mediation and collaborative law often work well.
+As long as both parties remain flexible, even those involved in difficult breakups can create solid separation agreements going forward.
+Fill out the contact form below to set up a free consultation with a separation agreement lawyer, or call us at 604-734-7911 to get started.